-The team is aiming to create and construct a studio space by building a new floor on the existing department building.
+Joyisa and his team are aiming to create and construct a studio space by building a new floor on the existing department building.
 The space will feature a presentation gallery, coffee shop as well as spaces designated for music, art and performances.

 After having several meetings with the Deputy Vice Chancellor of DUT, Dr D Machi, the proposal submitted by Level Six was approved by the university.

-According to Joyisa, the total estimated cost of the project is R25 million, the Level Six team are currently searching for an external funder for the project.
+According to Joyisa, the total estimated cost of the project is R25 million.